docker/docs/datacenter/ucp/2.2/guides/user/secrets/grant-revoke-access.md

 Users that are part of a team with access to that label will be able to see and use the secret.

-In this example, if Jenny is part of a team that has 'Restricted Control' over the `com.docker.ucp.access.label=blog` label, she will be able to use the secret in her services, as long as the service also has the same label.
+In this example, if Jenny is part of a team that has `Restricted Control` over the `com.docker.ucp.access.label=blog` label, she will be able to use the secret in her services, as long as the service also has the same label.